OnkarBhattacharya/PortfolioForge/README.md

 - **Dynamic Project Management**: Add and manage your software projects, which are stored securely in Firestore.
 - **User Authentication**: Secure sign-up and login with email/password, plus social sign-in options (Google, Apple, Microsoft).
 Read-only mode for guest users.
 - **Data Import**:
-  - **CV/Resume**: Upload your CV in `.pdf`, `.docx`, or `.txt` format to parse your professional data.
+  - **Multi-Modal CV Parser**: Upload your CV as a PDF or image.
+Our powerful multi-modal AI agent analyzes not just the text, but the document's layout and structure to accurately extract your professional data and even infer skills from your experience.
   - **LinkedIn**: Manually paste your profile data to quickly populate your portfolio.
   - **GitHub**: Sync your GitHub projects to showcase your work (placeholder for full integration).
-- **AI Content Assistant**: Use the AI assistant to generate compelling descriptions and summaries for your portfolio based on your imported data.
+- **AI Content Assistant**: Use the AI assistant to generate compelling descriptions and summaries for your portfolio based on the data intelligently extracted from your CV and other sources.
 - **Responsive Design**: A clean, modern UI that looks great on desktops, tablets, and smartphones.
-- **Customizable Themes**: (Coming Soon) Choose from a variety of themes to personalize the look and feel of your portfolio.
+- **Customizable Themes**: Choose from a variety of free and premium themes to personalize the look and feel of your portfolio.

 ## Project Structure